vsaravind007/personal-blog/blog/content/posts/Apple-Haptic-Trailer-How-It-Works.md

 Its Apple devices only (for now)!

-Its only suitable for short videos like trailers and teasers, it won't make much sense for longer vidoes.
+Its only suitable for short videos like trailers and teasers, it won't make much sense for longer videos.

 Generation of AHAP files is another challenge, I'm currently working on a tool that will generate AHAP files from audio files, I will be updating this blog with the tool once ready and available for public use.